LafyOjo/Kubernetes-Credential-Stuffing-and-API-Poisoning/README.md

 python scripts/stuffing.py --help
 python scripts/stuffingwithjwt.py --help
 ```
-Both scripts accept `--score-base` and `--shop-url` to override the default addresses (`http://localhost:8001` for the detector API and `http://localhost:8080` for the Sock Shop UI).
+Both scripts accept `--score-base` and `--shop-url` to override the default addresses (`http://localhost:8001` for the detector API and `http://localhost:8080` for the Demo Shop UI).

 `stuffing.py` performs a basic credential stuffing attack against the insecure